sampina13/extension-toolkit/README.md

 # Extension examples

-This repository contains three Chrome extension examples.
+This repository contains Chrome extension examples.
 To load an unpacked extension in Chrome, you must enable developer mode ([instructions here](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/)).
 The provided examples are: